CouncilofLorien/counciloflorien.github.io/docs/cards/G/goblin-earth-plumb.md

 > Minor Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable only on an Orc or Troll. +1 to all rolls required for bearer's company to move to adjacent Under-deeps sites. <br>_"Now goblins are cruel, wicked, and bad-hearted.
 They make no beautiful things, but they make many clever ones...
-It is not unlikely thay invented some of the machines that have since troubled the world..."_ ***---Hob***
+It is not unlikely thay invented some of the machines that have since troubled the world...”_ ***---Hob***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>